-Colgate University’s forests are managed using principles of sustainability that emphasize teaching and research opportunities, outdoor recreation and aesthetic value, conservation of ecosystem services and biodiversity, light timber production, and forest carbon storage and sequestration.
+Colgate University’s trees and forests are managed using principles of sustainability that emphasize teaching and research, outdoor recreation and aesthetic value, conservation of ecosystem services and biodiversity, light timber production, and forest carbon storage and sequestration.

 A key contribution of Colgate’s forests to the overall carbon neutrality effort is its carbon storage and annual sequestration of atmospheric carbon in organic matter.